KalebSabo/thermal-robot-gimli/02_Build/Notes.md

-# Notes for STLs
+# Notes for Build
-- This file will discuss the stl procurement/creation/modeling process
+- This file will discuss the stl or 3D printing procurement/creation/modeling process

 ### FreeCAD
 - open-source and free Computer-Aided Design software